Where can I buy Tango Argentino dance shoes?

 for beginners

-Dance is sports and an art form, so you need shoes that fit you well and you find pretty.
+Beyond being a philosophy, a meaning and a way of life, dance is also a sport and an art form – so you need shoes that fit you well and that you find pretty.
 Read on for more wisdom.

 Is there a difference between Tango Argentino and Latin tango?